synchrony/smsn-why/invitations/to-coders.md

 ## Data model in flux

+Good news!
+If you want, there are big conceptual changes you could be a part of!

 The model is expanding from a graph with unlabeled edges to one with optional edge labels.
-Nodes can serve double-duty as edge-labels.
+Labeled edges can be created as Markdown headings, and nodes can serve double-duty as edge-labels.

-Nodes used to have to be plain text, but now they can be markdown as well.
-The graph model and the text model are evolving intertwined: Markdown headings are a vehicle for labeling edges.

 The concept of a source of data is expanding.
 It used to have to be a graph, but now it includes git repositories, and more forms are on the way.

 ## It's not as much code as it appears

 The Emacs client, [smsn-mode](https://github.com/synchrony/smsn-mode), is small.
-The server, [smsn](https://github.com/synchrony/smsn), looks big, but much of smsn is experimental stuff that nobody really uses.
+The server, [smsn](https://github.com/synchrony/smsn), looks big, but much of that is experimental stuff nobody really uses.

 ## Contact us